sanderke/OIDC-NLGOV/NLGov-OpenIDConnect-profile.md

 claims are best described by the trust framework the clients and OpenID Providers operate within.
-It is up to the Relying Party to assess the level of confidence provided by the OP or the trust framework, per claim.
+It is up to the Relying Party to assess the level of confidence provided by the OpenID Provider or the trust framework, per claim.
 Expressing or evaluating such confidence is beyond the scope of this profile.

-In order to provide a source, including integrity and optionally confidentiality, and OP SHOULD be able to provide aggregated or distributed claims.
+In order to provide a source, including integrity and optionally confidentiality, an OpenID Provider SHOULD be able to provide aggregated or distributed claims.
 The signee of such aggregated or distributed claims implies the source and can support in assessing the level confidence or quality of the claim.